 Eggs (from chicken, duck, and other fowl) may be introduced as soon as your baby is ready to start solids, which is generally around 6 months of age.
-Check out our recipe ideas!

 Yes!
 Eggs are a terrific source of fat and protein, plus they contain lots of iron and even some zinc—two nutrients that babies need to thrive.
 In fact, eggs (particularly the yolks) contain all vitamins (with the exception of vitamin C) and quail eggs have tons of selenium and B-vitamins, especially vitamin B12.
 Eggs are also one of the best sources of cholesterol and choline—two important nutrients for bone building, brain development, and cellular growth.
 Best of all: eggs are one of the only food sources of vitamin D, which helps our bodies absorb calcium to power bone growth.

 Eggs are one of the most nutritious foods that you can give to your baby, but be careful that they are fully cooked before serving.
 Eggs may contain salmonella, which can result in a bacterial disease in the intestinal tract.